 6 listings

-Walker's Court in Soho, London is a narrow, atmospheric passage tucked between Brewer Street and Peter Street.
-First laid out in the 18th century, it was named after a local landowner or developer, most likely someone with the surname Walker—common practice for naming streets at the time.
-The street has kept its original charm with its cobbled path and overhanging bridges, making it one of Soho’s most distinctive spots.
+Walker's Court is a narrow, atmospheric passage tucked between Brewer Street and Peter Street.
+First laid out in the 18th century, it was most likely named after a local landowner or developer with the surname Walker, the usual way streets got their names back then.
+It has kept its old charm, with a cobbled path and overhanging bridges that make it one of Soho's most distinctive spots.

-Historically, Walker's Court became known in the mid-20th century for its association with Soho’s nightlife.
-It housed the iconic Raymond Revuebar, a members-only club that played a significant role in shaping the area's reputation for adult entertainment.
-Though much has changed, the street still whispers stories of a bolder past.
+By the mid-20th century it had become known for Soho's nightlife.
+It housed the Raymond Revuebar, a members-only club that played a real part in shaping the area's reputation for adult entertainment.
+Much has changed, but the street still carries echoes of that bolder past.

-Today, this short cut-through is home to a small number of shops and creative businesses.
-One standout is The Box Soho, an exclusive performance venue known for its bold shows and celebrity visitors.
-The street also benefits from its central location—just a 4-minute walk from Piccadilly Circus Station and only slightly further from Oxford Circus and Leicester Square.
-Its tucked-away charm contrasts with the bustling streets nearby, making it a quiet surprise in the heart of the city.
+Today this short cut-through holds a small number of shops and creative businesses, among them The Box Soho, an exclusive performance venue known for its bold shows and celebrity visitors.
+It's just a four-minute walk from Piccadilly Circus Station, with Oxford Circus and Leicester Square not much further.
+Compact, full of character, and always slightly off the radar.
+The places along it are worth a look.